teamyoda/gossip/README.md

 ### Using the Monitor

-We now have a monitor psudo-node that allows us to see what a node's status is perform general debugging.
+We now have a monitor pseudo-node that allows us to see what a node's status is and perform general debugging.
 See ``src/monitor.erl`` for all its exports.

     $ erl -pa ebin/